Consider including repo manifest -r output with distributed images

 (Disclaimer: I did not have time to test that the repo init/sync stuff actually works, but the generated manifest looked correct.
 Sorry for not testing properly, but I thought it would be better to write this bug report quickly, as I heard you may be producing new images in the near future, and it is difficult to create this versioned manifest afterwards if you modify or re-sync the build directory...)

-Updated by Riku Saikkonen almost 7 years ago
+Updated by Riku Saikkonen over 7 years ago

 Paul Kocialkowski wrote: